Limitations and strengths

 Sessions take place in safe locations throughout West Hants, Kings and Annapolis Counties.

-Sometimes, if transportation is a problem, peer counselors will provide sessions on the phone.
+Sometimes, if transportation is a problem, peer supporters will provide sessions on the phone.

 What if I need to cancel a session?